paul-blackwell/movie-search-docs-/docs/unit-8.md

 To do this all we need to do is add the following to our `handleSubmit`:
 - Prevent the form default submit, this will stop the page refreshing
 - Get our `valid`, `errorMessage` from our `validatedInput` function
-- If the search ins't valid we update our search store with the error and an empty query
+- If the search isn't valid we will update our search store with the error and set the search and type to empty strings.
+- If the search is valid we will set the search and type to our values from our `inputValue` and `selectValue`
 - Then we clear the  form
 - Lastly, we navigate to the search results page if we are not already are not already on it